Criminal Defense FAQs

 It is always a good idea to take one of our Criminal Lawyers at our Pittsburgh firm with you when you go before a judge.
 Your attorney can explain in detail the charges against you, and can help you get lower fines and less or no jail time.
 More than likely, you won’t need a lawyer for traffic tickets and other very minor offenses.

 A misdemeanor is not as serious as a felony.
 Jail time for a misdemeanor is up to five years for the most serious crime in the category, called first-degree misdemeanors.
 For a felony, you may face up to 20 years in prison.

 How much should I tell my attorney?

 Whatever you disclose to your lawyer will be kept confidential, and be protected.
 The lawyer representing you is not allowed to disclose this information to anyone, including your family members, without your permission.
 Most importantly, prosecutors and the police are prohibited from listening to or using any conversations against you that you have had with your attorney.
 This protection is known as attorney-client privilege.
-It goes into effect the moment you speak about your case to our attorney, whether or not you hire him or her.
+It goes into effect the moment you speak about your case to an attorney at our Pittsburgh firm, whether or not you hire him or her.

 How much will my defense cost?

 The costs associated with your defense will be contingent on the case’s complexity, and the amount of time your lawyer is required to be in court with and for you, as well as the amount of time required to prepare.

 Maybe.
 It depends on your charges, the case facts, the severity of the case, and the defense that your attorney is able to use.
 The lawyer assigned to you will give his best effort to obtain you the best possible outcome.